tlouarn/tlouarn.github.io/_posts/2021-06-03-hash-functions.md

 A **hash function** transforms an arbitrary input of any size into a unique fixed-size output called "hash value" or simply "hash".
 The input can be anything: a single letter, the complete works of Victor Hugo or the high-definition photograph of a supernova.
 No matter the input, the hash function will always spit an output of fixed length.

-A commonly used hash function is **SHA-256**, which converts the input into a series of 256 bytes, traditionally represented as a string of 64 hexadecimal characters (4 bytes per character).
+A commonly used hash function is **SHA-256**, which converts the input into a series of 256 bits, traditionally represented as a string of 64 hexadecimal characters (4 bits per character).
 How many possible outputs is that?

 \\[ 2^{256} \approx 1.158 \cdot 10^{77} \\]